Multiview orthographic projection: Elevation

 Elevation is the view of a 3-dimensional object from the position of a vertical plane beside an object.
-In other words, an elevation is a side view as viewed from the front, back, left or right (and referred to as a front elevation, [left/ right] side elevation, and a rear elevation).
+In other words, an elevation is a side view as viewed from the front, back, left or right (and referred to as a 'front elevation', '[left/ right] side elevation', and a 'rear elevation').

 An elevation is a common method of depicting the external configuration and detailing of a 3-dimensional object in two dimensions.
 Building façades are shown as elevations in architectural drawings and technical drawings.

 Elevations are the most common orthographic projection for conveying the appearance of a building from the exterior.
 Perspectives are also commonly used for this purpose.
 A building elevation is typically labeled in relation to the compass direction it faces; the direction from which a person views it.
 E.g. the North Elevation of a building is the side that most closely faces true north on the compass.

 Interior elevations are used to show details such as millwork and trim configurations.

 In the building industry elevations are non-perspective views of the structure.
 These are drawn to scale so that measurements can be taken for any aspect necessary.
 Drawing sets include front, rear, and both side elevations.
-The elevations specify the composition of the different facades of the building, including ridge heights, the positioning of the final fall of the land, exterior finishes, roof pitches, and other architectural details.
+The elevations specify the composition of the different façades of the building, including ridge heights, the positioning of the final fall of the land, exterior finishes, roof pitches, and other architectural details.